| Review by

 White City is Mark

 Irwins fourth collection of poetry.
-Imagine an

 abstract art museum, post apocalyptic, some white walls standing behind the most absurd